How to Prepare Your Loan Application with the BanksAbbakin

 There are a few documentations you should gather in preparation of filling out a loan application or meeting with a Loan Officer.

-- Credit Report – Most lenders automatically order a credit report from the Credit Bureau Agencies.
-To ensure they’re seeing accurate information, get a copy for yourself and clear up anything that needs attention before a lender sees it.
+Most lenders automatically order a credit report from the Credit Bureau Agencies.
+To ensure they’re seeing accurate information, you can get a copy for yourself and clear up anything that needs attention before a lender sees it.

-- Personal Financial Statement – A lender may also require that you supply a financial statement listing all of your assets and liabilities.
+A lender may also require that you supply a financial statement; listing all of your assets and liabilities.

-- Business Plan – a business plan essentially sums up and provides evidence for the first four items listed.
+A good business plan will essentially sums up and provides evidence for the first four items listed.

 Wrapping up: How to Prepare Your Loan Application with the Banks